cosmos/gaia/docs/governance/submitting.md

    - the network still accepts zero fees, but many nodes will not transmit your transaction to the network without a minimum fee
    - many nodes (including the Figment node) use a minimum fee to disincentivize transaction spamming
    - 7500uatom is equal to 0.0075 ATOM
-6. `--chain-id cosmoshub-3` is Cosmos Hub 3.
+6. `--chain-id cosmoshub-4` is Cosmos Hub 4.
 For current and past chain-id's, please look at the [cosmos/mainnet resource](https://github.com/cosmos/mainnet)
-   - the testnet chain ID is [gaia-13007](https://hubble.figment.io/cosmos/chains/gaia-13007).
+   - the testnet chain ID is `theta-testnet-001`.
 For current and past testnet information, please look at the [testnet repository](https://github.com/cosmos/testnets)
-7. `--node cosmos-node-1.figment.io:26657` is using Figment Networks' node to send the transaction to the Cosmos Hub 3 network
+7. `--node https://rpc.cosmos.network:443` is using an established node to send the transaction to the Cosmos Hub 4 network

 **Note**: be careful what you use for `--fees`.
 A mistake here could result in spending hundreds or thousands of ATOMs accidentally, which cannot be recovered.